-When it comes to assessing employee engagement well, you need the right tools for the job.
-Yet, annual engagement surveys are still widely used in many workplaces, despite significant shortcomings and evidence showing they simply are not that effective.
+You need the right tools for the job to understand how engaged your employees feel.
+Yet, annual or bi-annual engagement surveys are still widely used in many workplaces, despite significant shortcomings and evidence showing they simply don't work.

-In recent years, the interlinked concepts of employee engagement and employee experience have garnered a lot of attention from business leaders and HR directors.
-This is, broadly speaking, a good thing.
+In recent years, the interlinked concepts of employee engagement and employee experience have garnered a lot of attention.
+This is a good thing.
 It means that attention is being given to things like wellbeing and work/life balance.
 Toxic aspects of workplace culture, such as the expectation of presenteeism, are being critically examined.

 The pandemic exposed the need for greater employee wellbeing support.
 It exposed the need for new tools to ensure engagement by giving staff the means to work productively.
 As a result, more businesses are looking at methods of gathering engagement data, like employee check-ins, that allow feedback to occur in a timelier manner.
 So, let's look at the breakdown of employee surveys vs employee check-ins to see which one reigns supreme.